delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

 To enroll in a course, follow these steps.

 #.
-In the edX course catalog, select the course that you want to take.
+In the `edX course catalog`_, select the course that you want to take.

 #.
 When the About page for the course opens, select **Enroll Now**.